sarveshpaul/Weekly-Project-Insights-Timelines-Obstacles/README.md

 This Power BI dashboard tracks project timelines, statuses, and blockers for various projects.
 It provides insights into project progress, identifies potential roadblocks, and helps keep stakeholders informed.

 # Project Objectives
 The primary objective of this project was to create a comprehensive dashboard that tracks the progress and timelines of strategic team projects along with any potential obstacles that could impact delivery dates.
+Also send weekly notification to managers to keep them updated.

 # Purpose
 This Power BI dashboard serves as a centralized platform for monitoring project statuses across different teams within the organization.
 It aims to provide real-time insights into each project’s estimated time of arrival (ETA), dependencies, delays, and current sprint backlog status.